An old song contains these insightful words which still ring very true more than 200 years since they were written:

 - “May my spoken words and the thoughts of my heart be pleasing to you, O LORD, my rock and my redeemer.”
 (Psalm 19: 14)

-- James also says in the 26th verse of his first chapter: “If you claim to be a Jesus believer, but don’t control your tongue, you are only fooling yourself, and your ‘religion’ is worthless.”
+- James also says in the 26th verse of his first chapter: “If you claim to be a follower of Jesus, but don’t control your tongue, you are only fooling yourself, and your ‘religion’ is worthless.”

 General Warnings For Gossipers and Rumor-ers